-The tart pungent flavor and creamy texture of blue cheese makes a wonderful partner for potatoes, sour cream, green onions and bacon.
+The tart pungent flavor and creamy texture of blue cheese makes a wonderful partner for potatoes, sour cream, green onions and smoky bacon.
 This blue cheese potato salad with bacon is pot luck picnic perfect and a great side for a juicy grilled steak.

 Ingredients You’ll Need